 Whole-Genome Sequencing:

 The trend is clear: We’re moving toward universal WGS.
-But for now, both approaches have their place, and the choice depends on your specific question, resources, and needs.
-The key insight: WES isn’t a subset of WGS in practice—it’s a different experimental design with different strengths and weaknesses.
-Understanding when to use each approach is an essential skill for modern geneticists and clinicians.
+For now, both approaches have their place, and the choice depends on your question, resources, and clinical context.
+The key insight: WES isn’t simply a subset of WGS in practice it’s a different experimental design with distinct strengths and limitations.
+Understanding when to use each approach is essential for modern geneticists and clinicians.